How to Start Your Psychology Private Practice: A Checklist

 Making A Business Plan: 2 Examples

-You might not think you need a business plan as a helping professional, but it’s highly recommended that you create one.
+You might not think you need a business plan as a helping professional, but creating one is highly recommended.
 It can’t hurt to have one in place, and it will act as a helpful guide as you establish your business and get it up and running.

 When drafting your business plan, make it as detailed as possible.
 It needs to cover the basics: what your business does, how it does it, and why it does it.